python/typeshed/CONTRIBUTING.md

 (.venv3) > python -m pip install -U pip
 (.venv3) > python -m pip install -r requirements-tests-py3.txt
 ```

+## Code formatting

+The code is formatted by `black` and `isort`.

+The repository is equipped with a [`pre-commit.ci`](https://pre-commit.ci/)
+configuration file.
+This means that you don't *need* to do anything yourself to
+run the code formatters.
+When you push a commit, a bot will run those for you
+right away and add a commit to your PR.
+Neat, no ?

+That being said, if you *want* to run the checks locally when you commit, you
+can install the hooks: please refer to the [pre-commit](https://pre-commit.com/)
+documentation.

 ## Where to make changes